vieir4ndo/vieir4ndo/README.md

 ### ⚒️ Work

 My work experience has started back in 2018 when I was still in my technician course.
 I worked as a Trainee at the Porto's Superior Institute of Engineering (ISEP) in Portugal, mainly with Front-End developing.
 This experience lasted for a semester as it was a contracted partnership between the school I studied in Brazil and ISEP.
-Later in 2020, after I graduated my technician course and enrolled in the university, I started working at Questor Systems S/A as a Trainee in the Full Stack segmentation.
+Later in 2020, after I graduated from my technician course and enrolled at university, I started working at Questor Systems S/A as a Trainee in the Full Stack segmentation.
 After a year working there I got promoted to the position of Junior Full Stack Developer and I stood in this position for almost a year until I decided to leave the company.
 Finally, nowadays I work as a Junior Back-End Developer at Stone Co.

 ### ✨ Cool stuff about me